tbartholomaus/conda_envs/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter labextension install jupyter-matplotlib jupyter nbextension enable --py widgetsnbextension

+python -m ipykernel install --user --name NAME_OF_ENVIRO
 ```
+The purpose of the last line is to allow the specific environment you're setting up to appear as an optional environment within jupyter lab.
+This command was identified [here](https://stackoverflow.com/questions/53004311/how-to-add-conda-environment-to-jupyter-lab) and [here](https://medium.com/@jeremy.from.earth/multiple-python-kernels-for-jupyter-lab-with-conda-c67e50de3aa3).

 #### Launching and working with Jupyter lab
 After Jupyter Lab is all set up, Jupyter Lab can be launched by typing `jupyter lab` into bash, Anaconda Prompt, or terminal.